Sylvia (1965 film): Production

 The film was based on a novel by E. V. Cunningham, a pen name for Howard Fast.
 The novel was published by Doubleday in 1960, and was popular enough for Fast to write other suspense-mystery novels under the pseudonym of E. V. Cunningham, with titles that were women's names.
 (Others included Penelope.)

 Film rights were bought by producer Martin Poll in April 1961.
 Poll called the film "a suspense love story".
 He originally set the film up at Paramount as a coproduction with Paul Newman and Martin Ritt's company – Newman was going to star and Ritt direct.
 Fast was hired to write a script and filming was scheduled to start December 1961.
 This did not happen.
 The project was reactivated in 1964 with Sydney Boehm writing the script and Robert Reed as a possible star.
-Carrol Baker, who had just made The Carpetbaggers and Mister Moses, was hired to play the lead.
+Carroll Baker, who had just made The Carpetbaggers and Mister Moses, was hired to play the lead.
 David Miller was signed to direct.
 The male lead role eventually went to George Maharis, who recently had left the cast of the hit CBS dramatic series Route 66 after recovering from a bout with hepatitis that he had contracted while performing stunt work in a body of water during filming of that series.
 During filming of Sylvia, Miller was replaced as director by Gordon Douglas.

+Release

+Paramount gave Sylvia a limited theatrical run on December 31, 1964 in select U.S. cities, including Asbury Park, New Jersey, Miami, Florida, Portland, Oregon, Rochester, New York, and San Francisco, California.
+The film subsequently had a wide release beginning with its New York City premiere on February 10, 1964.

+Home media

+On June 11, 2025, the Australian label Imprint Films released Sylvia for the first time on Blu-ray as part of a Carroll Baker three-film set alongside Something Wild (1961) and Harlow (1963).

 Reception

 Critical response

-Bosley Crowther of the New York Times called it a "travesty of a film... it is hard to tell whether Carroll Baker... is worse than the script.
+Bosley Crowther of The New York Times called it a "travesty of a film... it is hard to tell whether Carroll Baker... is worse than the script.
 Both are incredibly awful.
 Miss Baker is as lifeless as a stick, and the script... is a collection of all the clichés of bordello literature" and said that Gordon Douglas and Martin Poll "should both have their mouths washed out, their wrists slapped and their credentials as filmmakers taken away."

 The staff at Variety wrote in their review: "Carroll Baker is joined in stellar spot by George Maharis as the private eye who ultimately falls in love with the woman he is tracing.
 Actually, although hers is the motivating character, top honours go to Maharis for a consistently restrained performance which builds, while actress suffers somewhat from the spotty nature of her haphazard part."